 Combi Boiler Installation Costs

-A lot of that price differential comes down to the boiler you need.
+A lot of it comes down to the type of boiler you need.
 A more powerful boiler costs more money.
-And, a boiler from a leading brand with a long 10-year warranty (we’ll get into that more below) as opposed to a less desirable brand with a 2-year warranty, is going to have an obvious price differential.
+Likewise, a boiler from a leading brand with a lengthy, 10-year warranty (we’ll get into that more below) will command a premium over a less desirable brand with a 2-year warranty.

-We put details for a small house into this fixed price form, and here is the price we got:
+We input details for a small house into this fixed price form, and here is the price we got: